Who said luxury was trivial? At Luxe Observer certainly not.

 But we consider there is already many passionate individuals with great skills, involved in talented and experienced NGOs.

-This is the reason why Luxe Observer is involved and supporting several NGO:
+This is the reason why Luxe Observer is involved and supporting several NGOs:

 ASMAE SOEUR EMMANUELLE